 Mr. Kaufman received his B.A. degree from Cornell University and his J.D. from New York University.

-Jack is Vice President, Operations and Chief Compliance Officer for Alpha Analytics Investment Group, LLC.
+Jack is Senior Vice President, Operations and Chief Compliance Officer for Alpha Analytics Investment Group, LLC.
 Since 1989, Mr. McNally has also been Vice President, Finance for Corporate Management Group, Inc., a family office which provides specialized financial services to wealthy families, individuals and their related companies and trusts.
 Mr. McNally has blended his extensive experience in the areas of finance, accounting and investments with a desire to meet the changing financial needs and requirements of his clients.
 Prior to joining Corporate Management Group, Inc., Mr. McNally provided his finance and accounting services to 3 manufacturing corporations.
 It is from this experience that he became convinced that wealthy individuals and families could benefit from sophisticated corporate finance disciplines, methods and practices.
 Mr. McNally began his professional career as a certified public accountant (CPA) in the State of California with a national CPA firm.
 There he provided tax, auditing and consulting services to a variety of companies and individuals.

 He received his undergraduate degree in accounting from the University of Southern California in 1979.